 - In the wake of the Affordable Care Act (ACA) coverage expansion, the uninsured rate dropped for people of all ages from 17% in 2011 to 13% in 2014, providing increased financial support to traditional safety-net providers.

-The complete 2013 issue brief, as well as the 2009 edition, is available under Document Downloads.
+The complete 2016 issue brief, as well as previous years' editions, is available under Document Downloads.

 CHCF has updated a series of issue briefs that examine the health care markets in seven regions of California: Fresno, Los Angeles, Orange County, Riverside/San Bernardino, Sacramento, San Diego, and the San Francisco Bay Area.
 These issue briefs highlight the state's changing health care systems following implementation of the Affordable Care Act.
 They are published as part of the CHCF California Health Care Almanac, an online clearinghouse for key data and analysis examining California's health care system.